Burney Relief: Horned crown

-Lions

 Lions are chiefly associated with Ishtar or with the male gods Shamash or Ningirsu.
 In Mesopotamian art, lions are nearly always depicted with open jaws.
 H. Frankfort suggests that The Burney Relief shows a modification of the normal canon that is due to the fact that the lions are turned towards the worshipper: the lions might appear inappropriately threatening if their mouths were open.

-Owls

 No other examples of owls in an iconographic context exist in Mesopotamian art, nor are there textual references that directly associate owls with a particular god or goddess.

-Mountains

 A god standing on or seated on a pattern of scales is a typical scenery for the depiction of a theophany.
 It is associated with gods who have some connection with mountains but not restricted to any one deity in particular.